Management System Owner: Head, Quality Assurance

 FRA Contract Clause Mapping to Management Systems

 The Quality management system contains the activities necessary to implement the requirements of the FRA Contractor Assurance System (CAS), in accordance with the Fermilab policy on Quality, through Fermilab's Quality Assurance (QA) program.
 The Quality management system provides input to the FRA Contractor Assurance System and improves Fermilab's ability to meet or exceed customer expectations.

 The Quality management system consists of the overarching Quality Assurance program and is supported by the procedures in the Quality Assurance Manual, and supporting Division/Section/Project (D/S/P) processes and procedures.

 The purpose of the QA program is to define a methodology which ensures that Fermilab's products and services meet or exceed customer expectations; provide the lab with requirements for the purpose of implementing and maintaining a QA program throughout the lab; and to provide a QA system capable of monitoring, controlling, and continually improving the program's activities, processes, and systems.

-The scope of the QA program applies to Fermi Research Alliance, LLC (including all legal entities under its exclusive control) and all employees, contractors, subcontractors, and Fermilab users when performing work that affects the laboratory.
+The scope of the QA program applies to Fermi Research Alliance, LLC (including all legal entities under its exclusive control) and all employees, contractors, subcontractors, and Fermilab users when performing work that affects the Fermilab and its resources.

 The Quality Assurance Manual is a living document that contains Fermilab's requirements and procedures designed to manage the quality program.
-Quality Assurance applies to all work conducted at Fermilab, and we have worked diligently to establish an overarching institutional approach to QA at the laboratory.
+Quality Assurance applies to all work conducted at Fermilab (Batavia, IL and Lead, South Dakota), and we have worked diligently to establish an overarching institutional approach to QA at the laboratory.
 This approach applies program controls using a graded approach based on an analysis of identified risks where work is to be performed.
-It also outlines requirements necessary to consistently meet the contract obligations throughout the laboratory.
-The Quality Assurance Manual consists of the key quality procedures that are applicable lab-wide:
+The QA Program provides guidance and tools which enable the Management